POU2AF2

-Chromosome 11 open reading frame 53 is a protein that in humans is encoded by the C11orf53 gene.
-Reduction in C11orf53 gene expression is associated with increased odds of occurrence of colorectal cancer.
-Specifically sequence variation (rs3802842) close to the C11orf53 gene locus that lowers the expression of C11orf53 has been observed in the colonic mucosal cells immediately adjacent to colon cancer tumors.
-C11orf53 downregulation aids in cells' ability to survive in acidic conditions, which are typical of the tumor microenvironment.
-CRISPR-Cas9 inactivation of C11orf53 in an acute myeloid leukemia cell line made the cells resistant to the BCL2 inhibitor Venetoclax, further supporting a role in cancer predisposition.
+POU domain class 2-associating factor 2 is a protein that in humans is encoded by the POU2AF2 gene (previously C11orf53).
+Reduction in POU2AF2 gene expression is associated with increased odds of occurrence of colorectal cancer.
+Specifically sequence variation (rs3802842) close to the POU2AF2 gene locus that lowers the expression of POU2AF2 has been observed in the colonic mucosal cells immediately adjacent to colon cancer tumors.
+POU2AF2 downregulation aids in cells' ability to survive in acidic conditions, which are typical of the tumor microenvironment.
+CRISPR-Cas9 inactivation of POU2AF2 in an acute myeloid leukemia cell line made the cells resistant to the BCL2 inhibitor Venetoclax, further supporting a role in cancer predisposition.